ZyroFrost/finance_tracker/README.md

 - User preference: Each user can set default display currency
 - Transaction type filter: toggle between category names or all, toggle between all currencies, minimum and maximum amount
 - Budget period filter: view budgets by category names

+# 📌 Final Notes
+At this stage, the project has fulfilled all required setup and functionality criteria, covering database integration, authentication, deployment, and data integrity considerations.
+The application is ready for evaluation and practical use.